-Ectodermal Dysplasia (ED) is not a single disorder, but a group of closely related conditions of which more than 150 different syndromes have been identified.
-The Ectodermal Dysplasias (EDs) are genetic disorders affecting the development or function of the teeth, hair, nails and sweat glands.
-Depending on the particular syndrome ED can also affect the skin, the lens or retina of the eye, parts of the inner ear, the development of fingers and toes, the nerves and other parts of the body.
+The Ectodermal Dysplasias are genetic disorders affecting the development or function of the teeth, hair, nails and sweat glands.
+More than 180 different types of Ectodermal Dysplasia have been identified.
+Depending on the particular type (syndrome), an Ectodermal Dysplasia can also affect the skin, the eyes or ears, the lining of the airways, the development of fingers and toes, the nerves and other parts of the body.

-Each syndrome usually involves a different combination of symptoms, which can range from mild to severe, such as:
+Each type usually involves a different combination of symptoms, which can range from mild to severe, such as:

-- Frequent infections due to immune system deficiencies or, in some cases, the inability of cracked or eroded skin to keep out disease-causing bacteria
+- Frequent infections due to immune system deficiencies and, in some cases, the inability to keep bacteria from entering the body through cracked or eroded skin.

 - Irregular skin pigmentation.